rcl-ssl/docs/autorenew/test.md

 nav_order: 4
 ---

-## Testing the Functions
+## Testing the Function

-In this section, you will learn how to test the RCL AutoRenew functions.
+In this section, you will learn how to test the RCL AutoRenew function.

-- In the Azure portal, open the function app and open the functions
+- In the Azure portal, open the function app and open the 'Functions'

+- Then, open the 'RenewCertificate' function

 ![install](../images/autorenew_test/func.PNG)